delowarsikder/English-Word-2-Vector/README.md

 ## Lemmatization

 In this part ,we convert our word into base word.
-Suppose,we can write 'do' word in different form like does,done,doing.It is unefficient to write vector for every word.Because we have huge number of word.
+Suppose,we can write 'do' word in different form like does,done,doing.It is inefficient to write vector for every word.Because we have huge number of word.suppose we have 3 million word,it is difficult for us to map 3 million word as a vector.
-We use WordNetLemmatizer in NLTK library Which help you to move in base word.
+We use WordNetLemmatizer in NLTK library which help you to convert any word in base word.
 ### Before Lemmatization
 ```
 [['Backgammon', 'one', 'oldest', 'known', 'board', 'games'],